Michelleoc/pands-project/README.md

 #### Step 6 - Check model accuracy <a name="checkmodelaccuracy"></a>

-A question that remains is how can we trust the results of the model.
+One question that can be asked is how can I trust the results of the k nearest neighbours model.

-The test data that was created was not used to build the model, but we do know the correct species for each iris in the test set.
+The test data that was created was not used to build the model, but I do know the correct species for each iris in the test set.
-Therefore, we can make a prediction for each iris in the test data and compare it against its species, so we can know if the model is correctly predicting the species for a given flower.
+Therefore, I can make a prediction for each iris in the test data and compare it against its species, so I can know if the model is correctly predicting the species for a given flower.
-To measure how well the model works, we can obtain the accuracy of the number of flowers for which the right species was predicted.
+To measure how well the model works, I can obtain the accuracy of the number of flowers for which the right species was predicted.

-Using the X_test data containing the testing data (25% of the dataset) of the 4 features, I print out the prediction of the species using only the 4 features.
+Using the X_test data containing the testing data (25% of the dataset) of the 4 features, I print out the prediction (y_pred) of the species using only the 4 features.
 And then compare the prediction of the species 'y_pred' to the actual species 'y_test'.

     y_pred = knn.predict(X_test)